Tyrrrz/PolyShim/Readme.md

 - 📦 [NuGet](https://nuget.org/packages/PolyShim): `dotnet add package PolyShim`

-> **Important**:
+> [!IMPORTANT]
-> To reference this package, your project must use the latest version of the .NET SDK and the C# language.
+> To reference this package, you must have the latest major version of the .NET SDK installed.
 > This is only required for the build process, and does not affect which version of the runtime you can target.

 ## Usage